Chains on You: Song and Inspiration

-The song's Hip-Hop and R&B influences were a complete departure from Athena's old Dance-Pop sound that had been seen in "XO", over 5 years earlier.
-The song features two rapped verses with a subsequent refrain, a sung, two-part pre-chorus, and a short chorus, in which she raps "Chains on, chains on you/ I'ma put them, boy/Chains on, chains on you" twice.
+The song's hip-hop and R&B influences were a complete departure from Athena's dance-pop sound that had been seen in "XO".
+The song features two rapped verses.
 In an interview with William Lee Adams of Wiwibloggs prior to Depi Evratesil, she stated that she was not thinking of it as a Eurovision song, but wanted to take a risk.
-She also stated in the same interview that the inspiration, and decision to go for this genre change was spontaneous and she wanted a "strong vibe", and said she wrote the basis of the lyrics on the bus in half an hour, and worked on it with her producer DJ Paco in a further 2 hours.
+She said that the decision to go for this genre change was spontaneous, and that she wanted a "strong vibe".
+She wrote the lyrics on the bus in half an hour, and worked on it with her producer DJ Paco in a further two hours.
 She stated she wanted to blend "an Armenian vibe with American-UK vibes", and had a number of inspirations, which she stated "helped improve myself as an artist".

 After it won the selection, production changes were made by Artem Valter and were unveiled with the music video.
 A fan poll from the website Wiwibloggs revealed that it was the most popular revamp of the would-be 2020 entries.